machetie/SOBRiven/README.md

 - Plex integration settings

 When installing Riven, you will be prompted to configure these variables or use the default values from `config.sh`.

+## Container Management

+The script now includes features to manage existing containers:

+- Before installing an application, the script checks if a container for that application already exists.
+- If an existing container is found, you have the following options:
+  1. Skip the installation of that application.
+  2. Reinstall the application (delete the existing container and create a new one).
+  3. Update the permissions of the existing container (switch between normal and privileged mode).

+This feature allows for better management of your Docker containers and provides more flexibility in maintaining your media server setup.

 ## Logs